Practice Fusion: Using an Electronic Health Record (EHR) to meet Alabama state mandates for certified e-prescribing for controlled substances (EPCS).

 - Offers a streamlined process for fast identity verification

 - Provides patient-specific formularies and Drug & Allergy interaction checks

 - Automatically receive Electronic Prior Authorizations (ePA) for prescriptions

 - Includes comprehensive reporting modules

 The Alabama Prescription Drug Monitoring Program (PDMP) is a program developed to promote the public health and welfare by detecting diversion, abuse, and misuse of prescription medications classified as controlled substances under the Alabama Uniform Controlled Substances Act.

 Under the Code of Alabama, 1975, § 20-2-210, et.seq, the Alabama Department of Public Health (ADPH) was authorized to establish, create, and maintain a controlled substances prescription database program.
 This law requires anyone who dispenses Class II, III, IV, V controlled substances to report the dispensing of these drugs to the database.

-Integrating Alabama PDMP data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in Alabama PDMP and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of Alabama PDMP data within the EHR.
+Although the integration between Practice Fusion and the Alabama PDMP is not yet available, integrating Alabama PDMP data within an Electronic Health Record (EHR) like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the Alabama PDMP has the ability to automatically initiate a patient query, validate the provider’s credentials in Alabama PDMP, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of Alabama PDMP data within the EHR.

 To register for the Alabama PDMP, visit http://www.alabamapublichealth.gov/PDMP/registration.html